 Ensure the safety of participants during the drill.

 The purpose of a an emergency exercise is to teach people how to remain safe should a real crisis occur.
 Unfortunately, people can get hurt during exercises, too, if proper precautions are not taken.
 Consider appointing an Exercise Safety Lead who can create a safety plan checklist designed to foresee any possible hazards associated with the emergency exercises.
 The list can include information about off-limit areas, site-specific hazards, public interference, weather interference, and more.

 Brief important personnel before the drill.

 Drills are intended to teach people safety procedures and test the effectiveness of the emergency plan.
 However, training is necessary to ensure the exercise itself properly highlights any issues.
-Before scheduling the emergency exercise, invite relevant personnel for an exercise briefing to ensure they understand the scope of the exercise, the objectives, safety precautions, their responsibilities during the exercise, and any other rules of conduct.
+Before scheduling the emergency exercise, invite relevant personnel for an exercise briefing.
+You can then ensure that they understand the scope of the exercise, the objectives, safety precautions, their responsibilities during the exercise, and any other rules of conduct.

 Carry out a post-drill report.